Isadore Singer: Early life and education

 Singer was born on May 3, 1924, in Detroit, Michigan, to Polish Jewish immigrants.
 His father Simon was employed as a printer and only spoke Yiddish, and his mother, Freda (Rosemaity), worked as a seamstress.
 Singer learned English swiftly and subsequently taught it to the rest of his family.
-Isadore was born with a prominent hemangioma birthmark under his right eye.

 Singer studied physics at the University of Michigan, graduating in 1944 after just two-and-a-half years so that he could join the military.
 He was stationed in the US Army in the Philippines, where he was a radar officer.
 During the daytime, he operated a communications school for the Philippine Army.
 He undertook correspondence courses in mathematics at night in order to satisfy the prerequisites for relativity and quantum mechanics.
 Upon his return from military service, Singer studied mathematics for one year at the University of Chicago.
 Although he initially intended to go back to physics, his interest in math was piqued, and he continued with the subject, earning an M.S. in Mathematics in 1948 and a Ph.D. in Mathematics in 1950 under the supervision of Irving Segal.